Generalization Bounds: Perspectives from Information Theory and PAC-Bayes: Numerical Bounds for Neural Networks

 All these bounds apply to stochastic networks, with noise added to the parameters, and not to the underlying, deterministic ones that are typically used in practice.
 While the CMI bounds are finite without this added noise, as guaranteed by the CMI framework, they are typically vacuous.
 This can be avoided through the use of evaluated or functional CMI (e-CMI or $f$-CMI).
 Motivated by the aim of obtaining information-theoretic generalization bounds that depend on the predictions induced by a learning algorithm, instead of the hypothesis itself,~\citet{harutyunyan-21a} derived several bounds in terms of the $f$-CMI.
 To illustrate the benefits of this shift, consider the case of binary classification.
 Then, the $f$-CMI~$\fcmi$ measures the mutual information between the predictions~$F$ and the membership vector~$\subsetchoice$---two discrete random variables---given the supersample~$\supersample$.
 Furthermore, for individual-sample $f$-CMI bounds,~$\fcmiiz$ measures mutual information between binary random variables.
 This dramatically expands the set of possible scenarios where the information measure, and thus the bound itself, can be small even for deterministic learning algorithms, while being easy to evaluate numerically.
 Specifically,~\citet{harutyunyan-21a} evaluated an average, disintegrated, individual-sample $f$-CMI bound through Monte Carlo estimation, and obtained nearly accurate estimates of the test error for deterministic NNs with relatively small training set sizes.
-These numerical evaluations were extended to tighter generalization bounds and e-CMI in~\citet{hellstrom-22a}.
-Finally,~\citet{wang-23a} obtained further improvements through the use of ld-MI.
-Note that, in contrast to the aforementioned bounds for stochastic NNs, these bounds hold only in expectation.
-While corresponding results can be obtained in probability, this would limit the possibility of using the individual-sample technique, potentially degrading the bounds significantly.
+These numerical evaluations were extended to tighter generalization bounds and e-CMI by~\citet{hellstrom-22a}.
+In subsequent work,~\citet{wang-23a} obtained further improvements through the use of ld-MI.

+For a concrete example, consider \cref{fig:mnist} \citep[Fig.~2(a)]{hellstrom-22a}.
+The setting under consideration is binary classification for a version of the MNIST data set, which consists of $32\times 32$ images of handwritten digits.
+Specifically, the data set is restricted to the digits 4 and 9, and a CNN trained with Adam (a variant of SGD) is used.
+The plot shows the test error, \ie, the test loss using the~$0-1$ loss, along with several upper bounds.
+Specifically, these are samplewise, disintegrated e-CMI versions of the square-root bound in \eqref{eq:cmi-sqrt-bound}, the binary KL bound in \eqref{eq:thm:cmi-binary-kl}, and the interpolation bound in \eqref{eq:steinke_fast_interpolating}.
+To be explicit, the bounds are, recalling the notation of \cref{sec:ecmi},